Frameworks & Regulations • Article

 Many Behaviour courses include mapping between regulations and frameworks.
 For example:

-- NIST CSF and SSDF strengthen preparedness for the CRA
+- NIST CSF and SSDF can strengthen preparedness for the Cyber Resilience Act

 Recommended training to align frameworks and regulations